Baku Olympic Stadium: Construction

 Baku was ready to host the first European Games in 2015.
-The Olympic Stadium Project was seen as the most important and prestigious project undertaken by Azerbaijan for the games.
-Main stadium layout area is 87,000m², total confined space 215,000 m², Maximum Height from ground 60m².

 The project was funded by the SOCAR.
-A Turkish company Tekfen Construction and Installation Co.,Inc, were given a design & build contract.
+The Turkish company Tekfen Construction and Installation Co., Inc, was given a design-and-build contract.

-Along with the stadium, there were built a number of hotels, a parking venue (3,617 car places), and green space (81,574 square meters).
+Along with the stadium, a number of hotels, a parking venue with 3,617 parking spaces, and 81,574 m2 of green space were built.

-Stadium contains VVIP, VIP - CIP Suites total 127 each with 720 spectators capacity, total interior special area of 25,200m² and total car parking capacity for 3,078 cars.
-1,800 seating capacity warm up area, MEP Building, information centre and two external buildings are other building of the Project.

 Events

-The stadium hosted athletics and ceremonies during 2015 European Games.
+The stadium hosted athletics and the opening and closing ceremonies during 2015 European Games.

+In 2016, opening match of UEFA European Under-17 Championship also took place here.

-The Stadium hosted all of Qarabag's Champions League group stage matches in the 2017–18 UEFA Champions League.
+In 2017 Baku Olympic Stadium became one of the home stadiums for Qarabag FK.
+Thus, Qarabağ FK played UEFA Champions League group stage matches in the 2017–18 UEFA Champions League at the stadium, group stage matches of the 2018–19 UEFA Europa League, and a first group stage match of 2021–22 UEFA Europa Conference League against FC Basel.

 The stadium hosted the 2019 UEFA Europa League Final on 29 May 2019.

+On 2 September 2023, Imagine Dragons took the stage at Baku Olympic Stadium for the first time.
+The concert was part of the Mercury World Tour.

+From 11 to 24 November 2024, Baku Olympic Stadium hosted the 2024 United Nations Climate Change Conference (COP29).

 UEFA Euro 2020

-The stadium hosted three group stage matches and one quarter-finals match at the UEFA Euro 2020, which was postponed to 2021 due to the COVID-19 pandemic in Europe.
+The stadium hosted three group stage matches and one quarter-final's match at the UEFA Euro 2020, which was postponed to 2021 due to the COVID-19 pandemic in Europe.